MikeBrock03/Lifting-The-Bar/README.md

         <div>Students were able to develop positive relationships with teachers and other adults in school.</div>
 </div>
 ```
-In this case, there is a space of 40px on top and the text is inherited by the CSS property of "title."
+In this case, there is a space of 40px on top, and the text is inherited by the CSS property of "title."
 However, notice there is a property called "display: flex" and "align-items: center".
 "Flex" is called to have the items fit side by side and they are "centered" so the emoji is in the middle of the paragraph.

 Often, the best properties to be used will not be obvious but a well-worded Google Search or ChatGPT prompt will help steer you in the right direction.